CJSCommonPlatform/framework-libraries/README.md

 # Json Schema Catalog

+This library is intended as a json version of XML Catalogs: https://www.oasis-open.org/committees/entity/spec-2001-08-06.html

 ## Overview
 Json Schema Catalog is a Maven Plugin which allows easy inclusion of references in json schema documents to other json schemas, without the need to host the fragment schemas on a server, and/or to solve the problems of paths if the fragment schemas are stored on a file system.
 This allows for common standard schema definitions like *address* or *UUID* to be commonly used in all json schema documents and for these fragment schemas to be shared as jars.

 Json Schema Catalog works by building a catalog of all json schemas found at a known location on the classpath and mapping the actual location (on the classpath) to the id of the json schema file.